rarible/protocol/docs/union-sdk/nft.md

 !!! note ""

-    Whenever you see the need for Union / Contract address, you can create it as follows:
+    Whenever you see the need for Multichain / Contract address, you can create it as follows:

     1. Blockchain Name
     2. Hex Address